mattlianje/layoutz/README.md

 ## Features
 - Zero dependencies, use Layoutz.scala like a header-file
-- Everything renders to `Element` = everything composes
+- Effortless composition of elements
-- Immutable, thread-safe, purely functional rendering
+- Thread-safe, purely functional rendering
 - Scala 2.12/2.13/3 compatible